Joe Harvey (baseball): Minnesota Twins

 On July 2, 2021, Harvey signed a minor league contract with the Minnesota Twins organization and was assigned to the Triple-A St. Paul Saints.
 Harvey pitched an 18.00 ERA in four games for St. Paul and elected minor league free agency following the season on November 7.

 Atlanta Braves

 On February 23, 2023, Harvey signed a minor league contract with the Atlanta Braves organization.
+In 27 games split between the High–A Rome Braves and Triple–A Gwinnett Stripers, he logged a cumulative 5.13 ERA with 33 strikeouts in 33 1/3 innings pitched.
+Harvey was released by the Braves on July 20.